BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

    ![Installed extensions in Windows Admin Center](./media/login.png "Installed extensions in Windows Admin Center")

-5. Now, Paste the code you copied in previous step and click on **Next** button.
+5. Now, Paste the code you copied in the previous step and click on the **Next** button.

    ![Installed extensions in Windows Admin Center](./media/code.png "Installed extensions in Windows Admin Center")

-6. When prompted for credentials, **enter your Azure credentials** for a tenant you'd like to use to register the Windows Admin Center and click on **Continue** button if you get any popup saying **Are you trying to sign in to Windows Admin Center?**.
+6. When prompted for credentials, **enter your Azure credentials** for a tenant you'd like to use to register the Windows Admin Center and click on the **Continue** button if you get any popup saying **Are you trying to sign in to Windows Admin Center?**.

-7. Now, navigate back in **Windows Admin Center** tab, you'll notice your tenant information has been added.
+7. Now, navigate back to the **Windows Admin Center** tab, and you'll notice your tenant information has been added.
 You can click on **Connect** to connect Windows Admin Center to Azure.

     ![Connecting Windows Admin Center to Azure](./media/connect.png "Connecting Windows Admin Center to Azure")